emqx/cloud-docs/en_US/create/restriction.md

 | Number of deployments                   | 3                | YES                   |NO|
 | Number of subaccounts                   | 20                | NO |-|

-[1] It's recommended to use external auth if the credentials are more than 100,000.<br>
+[1] It is recommended to use external authentication if the credentials are more than 100,000.<br>
-[2] It's recommended to use external auth if the credentials are more than 100,000.<br>
+[2] It is recommended to use external authentication if the credentials are more than 100,000.<br>
 [3] The number can be adjusted to the same as the session tier.<br>
 [4] The maximum size can be adjusted to 10MB.
 Due to deployment bandwidth limitations, the maximum TPS will be affected.
-In case of trasnmitting 10MB sized MQTT messages, the TPS of the deployed will shrink to 100/s.<br>
+In case of transmitting 10MB sized MQTT messages, the TPS of the deployed will shrink to 100/s.<br>
 [5] Support TLS 1.0、1.1、1.2、1.3.